 - 2 cups heavy cream

-To create the "pie filling" combine diced apples, 1 cup brown sugar, 2 teaspoons cinnamon, and 2 teaspoons vanilla in a large pot.
+To create the apple pie filling: combine diced apples, 1 cup brown sugar, 2 teaspoons cinnamon, and 2 teaspoons vanilla extract in a large pot.

 Meanwhile, prepare the pie crust: preheat oven to 400 degrees.
 Place the rolled out dough on a cookie sheet.
 Brush melted butter over the crust, then sprinkle with remaining brown sugar and 1 teaspoon cinnamon.